 The surrounding area is characterized by a mix of agriculture, rural residential and employment uses.
-A summary of the uses that surround
+A summary of the uses that surround the Subject Lands is below and is illustrated on Figure 2:

-North: Immediately to the north of the Subject Lands is the Hanlon Parkway (Highway 6).
+NORTH: Immediately to the north of the Subject Lands is the Hanlon Parkway (Highway 6).
 On the east and west sides of the Hanlon Parkway are City of Guelph employment lands.
 Specifically, the Hanlon Creek Business Park is located to the west of the Hanlon Parkway.
 Employment lands on the east side of the Hanlon Parkway include a range of office, manufacturing and warehousing uses.